 This self-paced online training provides the foundation to become an official Ambassador of the Cornell Lab of Ornithology’s BirdSleuth K-12 program.
 Throughout the training, you will learn about the mission of the Cornell Lab of Ornithology and BirdSleuth, the structure and goals of the Ambassador program, as well as the content and structure for hosting highly engaging professional development workshops.

-After completing this training, you will become an official BirdSleuth Ambassador.
 To assist you in providing the best possible workshops, we will be sharing a variety of resources.
 All PowerPoints and resources used within this course will be available to you.
 You will also have the opportunity to further your knowledge of our resources with specialty trainings.
 The diagram below illustrates the opportunities you will have as an Ambassador.
 We’ve structured these trainings and specialties to expand as new resources are developed.

 Though this training will be completed online, it is still interactive.
 Throughout the training you’ll hear from educators who have successfully implemented engaging professional learning experiences.
 You’ll also participate in discussions with other Ambassadors and brainstorm new strategies for using and presenting BirdSleuth resources.
 Finally, reflection activities will help you offer successful BirdSleuth Workshops.